Ijmuiden is a major seaport located at the entrance to North Sea Canal (Nordzee Kanaal), approx 30 km (18 ml) west of Amsterdam city center.

 IJmuiden Heliport is a small helipad in the IJmuiden harbour.
 The facility is used exclusively for maritime assistance (piloting services).

-Next YouTube video (official release by Haven Amsterdam) shows the sealock project's main highlights.
+Next YouTube video shows the sealock project's main highlights.

 Port IJmuiden cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from IJmuiden, Holland.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.